BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 *Footnotes*

-[1] Nano is a opensource GNU clone of the proprietary program, Pico.

-[2] Emacs is not installed by default on Ubuntu (16.04).
+[1] Emacs is not installed by default on Ubuntu (16.04).
 To install, type `sudo apt install emacs` on Ubuntu or `apt`-based Linux systems.

-[3] The Control <kbd>Ctrl</kbd> key is usually denoted as `^`, however, sometimes (e.g. in Emacs) it is denoted as `C-`.
+[2] The Control <kbd>Ctrl</kbd> key is usually denoted as `^`, however, sometimes (e.g. in Emacs) it is denoted as `C-`.

-[4] You can install `ne` by entering `sudo apt install ne` on Ubuntu.

-[5] `grep` is short for `g/re/p` (Global search for Regular Expression and Print), a command in the original UNIX text editor `ed` (precursor to `vi`/`vim`).
+[3] `grep` is short for `g/re/p` (Global search for Regular Expression and Print), a command in the original UNIX text editor `ed` (precursor to `vi`/`vim`).

-[6] If you are wondering why there is a mode which doesn't do any regular expression, this is because by turning off all regular expression matches, exact string search can be much faster.
+[4] If you are wondering why there is a mode which doesn't do any regular expression, this is because by turning off all regular expression matches, exact string search can be much faster.
 The datasets we have for this workshop are not large enough to see any differences, so we can't quite demonstrate this.
 But you can test it yourself on any large plain-text files that you can find.

 If you want to perform any benchmarking, you may find the command `time` to be useful.
 Just add it to the beginning of any command line, e.g.: `$ time grep -v protein_coding BDGP6_genes.gtf`

-[7] Technically, `sed -i` isn't making the changes in-place.
+[5] Technically, `sed -i` isn't making the changes in-place.
 It's writing the output to a temporary file, then renaming the temporary file to the original file name.

-[8] The GNU awk language manual: https://www.gnu.org/software/gawk/manual/gawk.html
+[6] The GNU awk language manual: https://www.gnu.org/software/gawk/manual/gawk.html